clydemcqueen/mavlink2rest_test/README.md

 This is a test harness for tracking down https://github.com/bluerobotics/BlueOS-docker/issues/1740.

+> SOLVED!
+2 bugs in pymavlink, and 1 bug in mavlink2rest

 This example does not use a mavlink router (e.g., mavlink-routerd), so you can only have 1 receiver: QGC or recv.py.

 Add these paths to the Python path: